skycoin/skywire/REWARDS.md

 https://fiber.skywire.dev/skycoin-rewards

-on each linked page, the distribution data is displayed, and a link to the explorer for that transaction if it was broadcast.
+on each linked page, the distribution data is displayed with a link to the explorer for that transaction if it was broadcast.
 Also displayed are the public keys and their reward shares, or the reason why they were not rewarded

 The frontend may be run either with flags or by using a conf file such as the following: fr.conf